cocoritz/SIOT_coursework/README.md

 **Files description:**

 * `lightsensors_to_MongoDB.ino` : Script for programing an esp32 which collect flashing light on my electricity meters ( 1 flashes = 1 Wh)
-* `correlation_twitter_energy_analysis` : Script for calling and collecting the tweets related to climate change and energy
+* `twitter_search_climatechange_energy` : Script for calling and collecting the tweets related to climate change and energy

 Csv files containing the data as a backup for Mongodb are all stored in data storage folder:
 * `readings` : data of the original energy readings